-- 3.1.
-The General Education curriculum is organized as three sequential phases.
-The first is the Foundation, a group of courses designed to provide fundamental learning skills.
-The second is Explorations, courses distributed across the curriculum that are intended to provide an opportunity to explore the various way of acquiring and examining knowledge while continuing to develop learning skills.
-The third is the Capstone, designed to integrate knowledge and skills developed earlier in the curriculum. - 3.2.
+3.1.
+The General Education curriculum is organized as three (3) sequential phases.
+The first is the Foundation: a group of courses designed to provide fundamental learning skills.
+The second is Explorations: courses distributed across the curriculum that are intended to provide an

+- 3.2.
 In completing the Foundation, Explorations, and Capstone phases of the General Education program, all students must complete a distribution pattern described in section 4, below. - 3.3.
 Within the Explorations and Capstone courses of the General Education program, all students must take one 3-unit course of instruction that focuses on instructive examples of human diversity in the United States (Human Diversity in the U.S. courses).
-All students must also take one three (3) unit course of instruction that focuses on global issues or world societies and cultures (Global Issues courses). - 3.4.
-At least nine (9) units of the General Education program must be approved upper-division Capstone courses taken after the student achieves upper-division standing (completion of 60 semester units) and must normally be completed at California State University, Long Beach (see special requirements). - 3.5.
+All students must also take one (1) three (3) unit course of instruction that focuses on global issues or world societies and cultures (Global Issues courses). - 3.4.
+At least nine (9) units of the General Education program must be approved upper-division Capstone courses taken after the student achieves upper-division standing (completion of sixty [60] semester units) and normally must be completed at California State University, Long Beach (see special requirements).
+All students must fulfill one (1) of their three (3) upper division GE Capstone requirements by taking a three-unit Writing Intensive Capstone (i.e., one course).

+3.5.
 Foundation - 3.5.1.
 The first-year program at CSULB should pay special attention to the development and improvement of fundamental academic skills that are critical to student success in college.
-Every CSULB student will be expected to demonstrate mastery of key academic skills early in the course of study at CSULB, ideally within the first-year.
+Every CSULB student will be expected to demonstrate mastery of key academic skills early in the course of study at CSULB, ideally within the first year.
 Among the skills most central to success are communication in English, both written and oral, mathematical concepts and quantitative reasoning, and analytical and critical thinking.
 Students also need a solid foundation in skills for learning, including the ability to read for information, information retrieval literacy skills, and basic technology skills. - 3.5.2.
 All students are assessed at entry into the university for readiness for baccalaureate-level work in English composition and mathematics.
 The first priority for any student who is not prepared for baccalaureate-level work is to become fully prepared for college.
-Accordingly, students who have not demonstrated readiness for baccalaureate-level English or mathematics must complete the appropriate pre-baccalaureate courses within the first- year after admission to CSULB.
-A student who is required to take either pre-baccalaureate mathematics or pre-baccalaureate composition may register for other 100-level Foundation or other General Education classes only if those courses do not have pre- or co-requisites in the area of deficit.

-- 3.5.3.
-The following courses make up the Foundation curriculum: - one three (3) unit course in Written Communication in English - one three (3) unit course in Oral Communication in English - one three (3) unit course in Critical Thinking - one three (3) unit course in Mathematics
+Accordingly, students who have not demonstrated readiness for baccalaureate-level English or mathematics must complete the appropriate pre-baccalaureate courses within the first year after admission to CSULB.
+A student who is required to take either pre-baccalaureate mathematics or pre-baccalaureate composition may register for other 100-level Foundation or other General Education classes only if those courses do not have pre- or co-requisites in the area of deficit. - 3.5.3.
+The following courses make up the Foundation curriculum: - One (1) three (3) unit course in Written Communication in English - One (1) three (3) unit course in Oral Communication in English - One (1) three (3) unit course in Critical Thinking - One (1) three (3) unit course in Mathematics/ Quantitative Reasoning

-(Detailed descriptions of these categories are found in section 7, below.)
+NOTE: Detailed descriptions of these categories are found in section 7, below.